Srixon14/project-1/README.md

-# project-1
+# Strong Password Calculator

+Description
+The project consists on a program that gives the user an output, which is a randomly generated word, made up of characters.

+Features and Workflow
+The most basic version of the program is to return a password made up of only letters and with a fixed lenght.
-I would add some inputs so that the user can choose the lenght of the password and wether if he wants to add symbols, capital letters and/or numbers to it or not.
-Also, I would add another input to give the user the chance of getting not only one password, but as many as he wants.
+Once this works, many funcionalities can be added to the program to create a stronger password.
+First of all, the possibility to return not only letters but also numbers and symbols.
+Then, the lenght of the password might be variable.
+The next step is to give the user the possibility of getting not only one password, but as many as he wants.
+Finally, just to ensure the program gives a really strong password, this will have a minimum established lenght and also the program won't have the possibility of returning a password with any character repeated 4 or more times.

-Since the exercise is called 'Strong Password Generator', I would also add a condition that allows the user only to generate a minimum lenght password, for instance 8 characters.
-Finally, for the same reason, the password won't ever have more than, for instance, 4 times the same character.